SpatialPathfinder/DGI-Corpus/README.md

 # About DGI-Corpus Dataset
 Thank you for visiting!

-This is the multi-hazard Chinese instruction fine-tuning dataset constructed in our paper, "Research on Chinese Disaster Geospatial Intelligence Extraction Assisted by Fine-Tuning Large Language Models."
+This is the multi-hazard Chinese instruction fine-tuning dataset constructed in our paper, "Fine-Tuning LLM-Assisted Chinese Disaster Geospatial Intelligence Extraction and Case Studies"

 Our data is currently being prepared.
 Once the manuscript is accepted and the data is de-identified, it will be uploaded to this repository.
 Please stay tuned for updates.